 6. Sweeten to taste.
 Serve warm or chilled.
 Enjoy!

-This makes a huge pot, so you can keep it in the refrigerator and enjoy it throughout the week as a snack or breakfast.
+This makes a huge pot, so you can keep it in the refrigerator and enjoy it throughout the week as breakfast, snack, or dessert.
 This sweet soup is not only delicious but also provides numerous health benefits for the skin.
 The tremella mushroom helps to improve skin hydration and plumpness, while the goji and jujube provide a natural source of sweetness without spiking blood sugar levels.

 Tremella mushroom is a powerful ingredient that can provide numerous benefits for the skin, both when applied topically and ingested.
-By incorporating tremella mushroom into your diet and skincare routine, you can improve the overall health and appearance of your skin.
-Find this hydration powerhouse fungus in YINA's Bioadaptive Cleanser, Essential Mist, Hydracloud Cream, and Divine Bio-cellulose Mask.
+It helps to replenish hydration, calm inflammation, reduce redness and itchiness, soothe and nourish, and promote healing of the skin.
+Find this time-honored fungus in these YINA skincare treasures: Bioadaptive Cleanser, Essential Mist, Hydracloud Cream, and Divine Bio-cellulose Mask.